Mergers and Acquisitions: A Legal Guide

 Taking over another enterprise, or merging with it, can enable more effective exploitation of the market, giving a company an edge over its competitors.

-Where a company wants to diversify into new areas of business, M&A can provide the means of doing this, spreading risk and providing more opportunities for sales, profits and greater market recognition.
+Where a company wants to diversify into new areas of business, mergers or acquisitions provide the means of doing this, spreading risk and providing more opportunities for sales, profits and greater market recognition.

 In the service industry especially, mergers and acquisitions enable merged firms to handle larger clients than they would be capable of handling on their own as individual companies.

-The concept of synergy can be very important in M&A. This is a way of improving a company’s performance for its shareholders.
+The concept of synergy can be very important in a merger or an acquisition.
+This is a way of improving a company’s performance for its shareholders.

 The principle behind synergy is that the value and performance you achieve by combining two companies will be greater than the sum of the individual parts.